gurock/trcli/README.md

 Options:
   --title                Title of Test Run to be created or updated in
                          TestRail.
+  --run-id               ID of existing test run to update.
+If not provided,
-  --suite-id             Suite ID to submit results to.  [x>=1] --run-description      Summary text to be added to the test run.
+                         a new run will be created.  [x>=1] --suite-id             Suite ID to submit results to.  [x>=1] --run-description      Summary text to be added to the test run.
   --milestone-id         Milestone ID to which the Test Run should be